jzingh98/OperatingSystems/REPORT.md

 **command** structs (as well as supporting fields used to track errors, background processes, etc.).
 There are two primary associated
 functions: **constructLine** and **runLine**.
-ConstructLine accepts a char array of user input and parses it, creating a command struct for each individual command separated by the "|" character.
+ConstructLine accepts a character array of user input and parses it, creating a command struct for each individual command separated by the "|" character.
 Non exec related errors are also checked for during line construction.
 RunLine is responsible for the execution of each command, as well as the